Afghan officials: Death toll rises to 45 in Taliban attack

-KABUL, Afghanistan (AP) — Afghan officials say the brazen Taliban attack on a military base in an eastern province the previous day had killed at least 45 people, most of them military personnel.
+KABUL, Afghanistan (AP) — Afghanistan was reeling on Tuesday from a brazen Taliban assault on a military base in the country’s east the previous day that killed at least 45 people and wounded as many as 70, most of them military personnel, according to provincial officials.

-There are fears, however, that the death toll is even higher.
+There were fears, however, that the death toll from the daytime assault on the base, which also serves as a training center for a pro-government militia and is run by the country’s intelligence service, was even higher.

-Khawanin Sultani, a council member Maidan Wardak province, told The Associated Press on Tuesday that the attack also left more than 70 wounded.
+The attack began when a suicide bomber first drove a Humvee into the base in eastern Maidan Wardak province and detonated his load as he rammed the vehicle into the main building there, according to Khawanin Sultani, a council member.

-The province of Maidan Wardak is just outside of Kabul and the base also serves as a training center for a pro-government militia.
+The building collapsed from the explosion, which likely contributed to the high casualty numbers.

 Most Read Nation & World Stories